 2. Pioneers Butcher & Grill - is elegantly furnished, modern with bench and table seating; this restaurant offers a variety of dishes but leans more to the meaty side like steaks, ribs and cutlets.

-3. Their newest restaurant is the Tides Taverna, which is a Portuguese-style restaurant that offers a range of seafood like prawns, which I had and they were divine!
+3. Their newest restaurant is the Tides Taverna, which is a Portuguese-style restaurant that offers a range of seafood like prawns, which Jenny had and they were divine!
+(December 2016 update - Tides Taverna has closed).

 Both the Pioneers Butcher & Grill and the Tides Taverna are in the Rendezvous Tourism Center, which is right next to the hotel.